Manav-Shaji/CustomRom-Utility-/README.md

 ---

-## Troubleshooting

-- **Device not detected:** Ensure USB Debugging is enabled and drivers are installed.
-- **ADB/Fastboot not found:** Make sure platform-tools are added to PATH.
-- **Script errors:** Run the script in a terminal to see detailed logs in `Logs/Tool.log`.

----
 ## License

 This project is open-source.
 You are free to use, modify, and distribute under the terms of the MIT License.

----